Rainbow party (sexuality): Origin

+Continued attention

+Following the controversy around Rainbow Party in 2005, rainbow parties continued to occasionally appear in media in subsequent years.
+They featured in the 2006 Jodi Picoult novel The Tenth Circle and a 2010 episode of the MTV comedy series The Hard Times of RJ Berger.
+News coverage spread outside of North America, and Best and Bogle found that newspaper articles continued to occasionally mention rainbow parties until 2009.
+In 2015 rainbow parties were the subject of an Icelandic short film, and an episode of Law and Order: Special Victims Unit.

 Evidence of falsity

 Deborah Tolman, director of the Center for Research on Gender and Sexuality at San Francisco State University, wrote: "This 'phenomenon' has all the classic hallmarks of a moral panic.
 One day we have never heard of rainbow parties and then suddenly they are everywhere, feeding on adults' fears that morally-bankrupt sexuality among teens is rampant, despite any actual evidence, as well as evidence to the contrary."

 Tolman found that several features of the story ring false.
 She was skeptical that many adolescents would be motivated to engage in such activity in the face of the severe social stigma still attached to sexual activity, and rejected the idea that they would examine each other's lipstick marks.
+The practicalities of rainbow parties have also been questioned.
+An article in The Philadelphia Inquirer concluded that "even if boys had the stamina to sustain such a series of performances, the lipstick would not".

 Reason writer Nick Gillespie has claimed "Rainbow parties are as real as unicorns".
 Similarly, Best and Bogle say that while it is impossible to prove that no rainbow party ever happened, they were unable to find any evidence of them and conclude that there is no reason to believe that they were common.
+Distinguishing between real social issues and urban legends, they observed that "social issues receive vastly more attention", noting that in the period between 2003 and 2012, teenage sexting featured 100 times more frequently in newspaper articles despite there being no coverage at all before 2008.
 In an episode of the podcast You're Wrong About discussing urban legends, the journalist Michael Hobbes notes that while there is limited data on rates of oral sex among teenage girls, surveys of teenage boys' sexual behavior suggests that rates of teenage oral sex did not change between 1995 and 2011, despite concerns about teenage oral sex during this period.